shivrm/twine/docs/index.md

 Each data structure also has a *subtype*.
 This contains additional information like the precision of a `float`, or the length of an `int` in bytes.

-For a full reference of types and subtypes, please refer to the types [reference](types.md)
+For a full list of types and subtypes, please refer to the [types reference](types.md)

 The handler of a type can also require some arguments.
 For example a `list` may require an argument specifying it's length